 What makes this briefing different

 - It is not specifically aimed at M&E specialists or technical experts.

 - It has been developed for those making organisational and other key decisions based on evidence generated by monitoring systems.

 - The emphasis is on how senior management can guide those responsible for monitoring, learning and producing stories.

 - It outlines monitoring as a management process, the purpose of which is defined by questions, not indicators.

 - It avoids technical aspects of data collection tools and evaluation.

-Who will be running the course
+Who will be leading the session

 Daniel Ticehurst, NEF Consulting Associate, mentor and coach in monitoring systems and evaluation